lambdaclass/cairo-vm_in_go/README.md

 *Get*

-This is the easiest operation, as we only need to fetch the value from our hashmap:
+This is the easiest operation, as we only need to fetch the value from our map:

 ```go
 // Gets some value stored in the memory address `addr`.